FogSecurity/.github/profile/README.md

 # Fog Security

-Welcome to Fog Security, where we're working to bring clarity to cloud data security.
+Welcome to Fog Security, where we're working to bring clarity to cloud encryption and build better data perimeters.

 Check out our resources: